braid-org/braidfs/README.md

 braidfs looks for a configuration file at `~/http/.braidfs/config`, or creates it if it doesn't exist.
 You can set the following options:

-- `sync`: An object where the keys are Braid URLs to sync, and the values are simply `true`
+- `sync`: An object where the keys are URLs to sync, and the values are simply `true`
 - `domains`: An object for setting domain-specific configurations, including authentication headers
 - `port`: The port number for the internal daemon (default: 45678)